 Stressor #3: Altered Flows

 Delta exports and diversions can modify Delta flow rates and hydrodynamics resulting in migration delays and the diversion of juveniles from the mainstem Sacramento River into the central and southern Delta where environmental conditions are poor (NMFS 1997).
-The channel complexity and reverse flow conditions in the central Delta likely delay migration to the ocean thereby increasing the length of time that fish may be exposed to adverse conditions where survival is substantially lower than through northern routes (NMFS 2009).BDCP Objective #3
+The channel complexity and reverse flow conditions in the central Delta likely delay migration to the ocean thereby increasing the length of time that fish may be exposed to adverse conditions where survival is substantially lower than through northern routes (NMFS 2009).
+Altered flow conditions can also contribute to straying of upstream migrating adults and delays in upstream migration.

+BDCP Objective #3

-Provide hydrodynamic conditions that facilitate outmigration and imprinting of juvenile spring-run Chinook salmon.
+Provide hydrodynamic conditions that facilitate migration of juvenile and adult spring-run Chinook salmon.